santosh-riktam/illumin_poc/README.md

 src : Contains source code files (such as .java or .aidl files) go here as well.

-.classpath : classpath used by java compiler
+.classpath : Classpath used by java compiler

-.project : eclipse configuration file
+.project : Eclipse project configuration file

 AndroidManifest.xml : The control file that describes the nature of the application and each of its components.
 For instance, it describes: certain qualities about the activities, services, intent receivers, and content providers; what permissions are requested; what external libraries are needed; what device features are required, what API Levels are supported or required; and others.

-proguard-project.txt : proguard(Java class file shrinker, optimizer, obfuscator, and preverifier) configuration file
+proguard-project.txt : proguard(Java class file shrinker, optimizer, obfuscator, and preverifier) project configuration file

-project.properties : Eclipse configuration file
+project.properties : Eclipse project configuration file

 First screen